dacadeorg/tutorials/ICP/rust-smart-contract-101/content/rust-smart-contract-101.md

 DFX_VERSION=0.15.0 sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"
 ```

-Now that we have DFX installed, we need to add it to your path.
+Now that we have DFX installed, you need to add it to your path.
 Run the following command:

 ```bash
 echo 'export PATH="$PATH:$HOME/bin"' >> "$HOME/.bashrc"